Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 - Step 1: Name your Profile
     - Choose a unique name, distinctive from other networking profiles configured for other domain names.
 Example `networking.mydomain.com`:
 - Step 2: Choose required traits:
-    - `egress.tanzu.vmware.com`, `multicloud-cert-manager.tanzu.vmware.com`, and `multicloud-ingress.tanzu.vmware.com`.
+    - `multicloud-cert-manager.tanzu.vmware.com`, and `multicloud-ingress.tanzu.vmware.com`.
 This will allow us to deploy the related packages in the k8s clusters with specific configuration for the Spaces that use this profile.
 More on this when we create a Space.
-- Step 3: Configure the `egress` trait:
-    - Click on the `Configure egress.tanzu.vmware.com`
-    - This step is optional but to ensure that the applications in the Spaces we are going to create with this Profile can call external services, we are going to open egress, which by default is closed.
-    - Set `Open` to `True`.
-- Step 4: Configure the `multicloud-ingress` trait:
+- Step 3: Configure the `multicloud-ingress` trait:
     - Click on the `Configure multicloud-ingress.tanzu.vmware.com`
     - The Listeners define the prefixes we can use later in the HTTPRoute resources to define HTTP, HTTPS, or other listener with corresponding ports and secrets if required.
     - Set the `Gslb Dns ZoneId` using the Route53 Zone ID you've been given at the beginning of the workshop.